Guard rail: Public safety

-A major architect imaginatively used handrails representing social stability, Alvar Aalto.
+The architect Alvar Aalto imaginatively used handrails representing social stability.
 The guard rails of an observation tower such as the Space Needle or Eiffel Tower become exaggerated to the point of becoming a fence or cage.
 This is also done on bridges and overpasses to prevent accidents and suicides.

 Facility safety

 The majority of safety guardrails used in industrial workplaces are made from fabricated steel.
 Steel guardrail was originally developed by Armco (The American Rolling Mill Company) in 1933 as highway guardrail but is often used in the factories and warehouses of the industrial sector, despite not being intended for this application.
 Simultaneously, another version of steel guardrail was developed by Kee Clamp Steel for restraining cattle in the agriculture industry, this was released in 1934 and, like Armco guardrail, is still often used in industrial environments.
 Box beam steel and I-beam steel are other examples of fabricated steel commonly used to make safety guardrails.

 As governments around the world courted the voting power of working people and trade unions in the 1980s, the health and safety rights of workers became of greater importance.
 This set the governmental procedures in motion that would see a flurry of regulations and legislation around workplace safety being introduced in industrialized countries in the 1990s.
-In the US and UK, these introductions, combined with the demonstrable success of the Occupational Safety and Health Act 1970 (US), and Health and Safety at Work Act 1974 (UK), led to workplace safety being taken more seriously at industrial facilities.
+In the US and UK, these introductions, combined with the demonstrable success of the Occupational Safety and Health Act 1970 (US), and the Health and Safety at Work etc. Act 1974 (UK), led to workplace safety being taken more seriously at industrial facilities.
 Businesses worldwide began to see the value of effective workplace safety, in both the direct commercial sense of protecting assets, but also in the improved productivity levels of a protected workforce.
 Part of this increase in desire for industrial workplace protection, was a growth in demand for safety guardrails.